• Skip to main content

 Read how to make an Aishwarya’s CARE Call.

-If you have concerns or questions about your clinical condition or current treatment plan or are an inpatient
+If you are an inpatient and have concerns or questions about your clinical condition or treatment plan

-Please ask to speak with a senior staff member on the ward, area or your current treating team to see if the problem can be resolved immediately.
-Please don’t be afraid to ask questions about your care plan and treatment.
+Please ask to speak with a senior staff member on the ward or your current treating team.

-If you are an outpatient and worried about your condition worsening
+If you are waiting for an outpatient appointment and are worried about your condition worsening

-Please see your general practitioner (GP) who may provide a more urgent referral.
+Please see your general practitioner (GP) who can contact the hospital if they feel a more urgent referral is required.

-Please contact our Patient and Family Liaison Service during business hours for assistance (see contact details at bottom of page).
+Please contact our Patient and Family Liaison Service.

 Compliment our amazing staff

-We love to hear when one of our staff or teams have gone above and beyond when caring for you in hospital.
-All compliments are shared with the staff member or team mentioned.
+We love to hear when one of our staff or teams have gone above and beyond.
 To share compliments about our staff:

 • talk to your healthcare team or the manager of the area

-• complete an online feedback form.
-Some services have paper feedback forms – ask our staff to provide you with a form or get one from main reception areas
+• complete an online feedback form or a paper feedback form – ask our staff for a paper form or get one from the main reception areas

 • leave a written message or card for the staff.

-To assist in resolving your concerns as promptly as possible, the Patient and Family Liaison Service will endeavor to liaise with relevant hospital staff who may address your concerns directly with you.
+To resolve your concerns as promptly as possible, the Patient and Family Liaison Service will often liaise with relevant hospital staff who may address your concerns directly with you.

-Providing the following details assists us with investigating your concerns:
+Providing the following details assists us with investigating your concerns and complaints:

 • Your personal contact details, although you can remain anonymous if you wish.